Alfred Mutua: Political career

 In November 2016, a notice to impeach Mutua was filed in the Machakos County Assembly by a member Mr. Stephen Muthuka.
-This was after the motion notice was signed by 46 out of 59 Machakos county assembly members – meeting the two thirds threshold for an impeachment motion to progress.
-Included among the reasons for the impeachment motion were alleged breach of the Kenyan constitution, procurement laws and devolution laws.
+This was after the motion notice was signed by 46 out of 59 Machakos county assembly members – meeting the two-thirds threshold for an impeachment motion to progress.
+Included among the reasons for the impeachment motion was alleged breach of the Kenyan constitution, procurement laws and devolution laws.

 Several days before Mutua's impeachment motion at the Machakos County Assembly, over half of the assembly's 59 members travelled out of the country in what was considered to be a tactical move for scuttling the impeachment process.
 In the absence of 32 members of the county assembly, the impeachment motion was debated with Mutua being represented by his lawyer.
 When the final vote was taken 26 out of 27 members of the assembly voted to impeach Mutua.
-This however was too few votes to legally impeach Mutua as Governor of Machakos County since the threshold of 40 members of the county assembly voting in favor of the motion was not attained.
+This, however, was too few votes to legally impeach Mutua as Governor of Machakos County since the threshold of 40 members of the county assembly voting in favor of the motion was not attained.

 2017 gubernatorial election

 Mutua contested the Machakos County Governor position for a second and final term in the 2017 general election against Wavinya Ndeti and his former Deputy – Bernard Kiala.
-Mutua was declared winner amid claims of election rigging.
-This resulted in a protracted election petition process that saw high court judge Aggrey Muchelule annul Mutua's election.
+Mutua was declared the winner amid claims of election rigging which resulted in a protracted election petition process that saw high court judge Aggrey Muchelule annul Mutua's election.
 In June 2018, The court of appeal bench comprising judges W. Ouko, M. Warsame and S. Gatembu Kairu nullified the election of Alfred Mutua.
-Subsequently, Alfred Mutua contested the ruling of the Court of Appeal at the Supreme court.
+Subsequently, Alfred Mutua contested the ruling of the Court of Appeal at the Supreme Court.
 This legal contest was considered an epic battle at the Kenyan apex court.
 The Supreme Court of Kenya would later on 21 December 2018, overturn the Court of Appeal ruling to reinstate Mutua's gubernatorial election win.

 Stewardship of public funds

 Though Mutua's stewardship of public funds as Governor for Machakos County saw the Auditor General raise numerous queries on the propriety of public expenditure throughout his first term, it turned out that his strategy of fiscal management was one of the best in the government.
 For example, in 2014, he chose to purchase second hand vans and retrofitted them into ambulances which enabled him to have 120 ambulances at the cost of a few new ones.
 This got him into trouble with the Auditor General, but was a big win for Machakos residents who got at least one ambulance in every location.

-In the years 2015, 2019 and 2020, Mutua was ranked the best performing governor in Kenya.
+In the years 2015, 2019 and 2020, Mutua was ranked the best-performing governor in Kenya.
 In 2015, a survey carried out to measure the successes of county government in satisfying their constituents also ranked Mutua's Machakos the best.